How to Install mpv Media Player on Ubuntu Linux

 sudo apt install mpv

-Before installing MPV, it’s imperative to make sure that the Flathub repository is enabled on your system.
-This repository contains an extensive collection of applications packaged in the Flatpak format.
-Enabling Flathub is crucial for accessing and managing these packages.
+Before installing MPV, you must ensure the Flathub repository is enabled on your system.
+This repository contains an extensive collection of applications packaged in the Flatpak format, and Enabling Flathub is crucial for accessing and managing these packages.

 To enable Flathub on your Ubuntu system, execute the following command in the terminal: